AhmedBakrXI/STBee-Serial-Protocol-Docs/Readme.md

 Contains two bits to support four levels of priority.
 Server should handle higher priority commands before lower ones.

 ### 2.2.6 Command
-This field contains 8 bits to support up to 256 commands.
+This field contains 8 bits to support up to 256 commands for network and same for device.

 ### 2.2.7 Payload
 This field contains any parameters sent by application layer and has maximum size of 300 bytes.